Computing your first FK tables

 meanwhile (or work on something else if you prefer).

-The EKO output is pretty long (and you can read it all from the logs
+The EKO output is pretty long (and you can read it all from the logs) but,

 if everything just worked fine, you should see something similar to this line at